PGorvitzSH/JavaScript/Week1/REVIEW.md

 Instead of a number, you can also use a variable to access elements in an array, *as long as this variable is a number*:

+-- did not cover this

 ```js
 let arr = ['john', 'jane', 'jack'];
 let a = 1;
 console.log(arr[a]); // -> jane
 ```

-If the index you use is not an integer (a whole number), or if it's less than `0` or if it's greater than or equal to the array's length, you will get back `undefined`.
+If the index you use is not an integer (a whole number), or if it's less than `0` or if it's greater than or equal to the array's length, you will get back `undefined`. -- did not cover this

 More about [arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)